oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

    > **Note**: If you encounter any issues with long paths when compiling under Windows*, you may have to create your ‘build’ directory in a shorter path, for example c:\samples\build.
 You can then run cmake from that directory, and provide cmake with the full path to your sample directory.

 ## Examining the Generated RTL
-Locate `<source_file>_di_inst.v` in the `build/mmhost_report.prj/` directory and open it with a text editor.
+Locate `mmhost_report_di_inst.v` in the `build/mmhost_report.prj/` directory and open it with a text editor.
 This file demonstrates how to instantiate your IP component using Verilog or System Verilog code.

 ## Read the Reports
 Locate `report.html` in the `build/mmhost_report.prj/reports/` directory.
 Open the report in Chrome*, Firefox*, Edge*, or Internet Explorer*.
-Each `partx_xxx` will have its own report.
+Each `partx_xxx` will have its own report under its own build directory.
 You can compare multiple reports by opening them in multiple browser windows/tabs.

 Navigate to the Area Analysis section of the optimization reports for `part1_pointers` and `part3_hosts`.
 The Kernel System section displays the area consumption of each kernel.
 Notice that the `MultiMMIP` kernel consumes less area under all categories than the `PointerIP` kernel.
 This is due to stall-free memory accesses and the removal of arbitration logic.
 The fixed-latency on-chip block RAMs can be accessed with stall-free load/store units (LSUs), and giving each memory access a single dedicated interface allows the removal of arbitration logic.